ray-di/ray-di.github.io/manuals/1.0/en/bp/InjectOnlyDirectDependencies.md

     }
 ```

 Instead, inject the dependency directly.
-This makes testing easier; the test
-case doesn't need to concern itself with the customer.
-Use an `@Provides` method
-in your `Module` to create the binding for `Account` that uses the binding for
+This makes testing easier; the test case doesn't need to concern itself with the customer.
+Use an `Provider` class to create the binding for `Account` that uses the binding for `Customer`:
-`Customer`:

 ```php
 class CustomersModule extends AbstractModule